First European Equal Pay Day - 5 March 2011

 This European day builds on the success of national equal pay days which take place in a number of EU Member States.

 Spain organised an equal pay day on 22 February this year and Greece will host its inaugural day on 16 March.
-Equal pay days are planned in Germany and Belgium on 25 March, in Poland and Estonia on 12 April, in Austria on 13 April and in France on 15 April.
+Equal pay days are planned in Germany and Belgium on 25 March, in Poland and Estonia on 12 April, in Austria on 13 April and in on 15 April.
 The next equal pay day in the UK will take place on 4 November.
 Equal pay days have also been organised in the Netherlands in recent years.